Money in Latvia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Annual GDP growth slumped to 1.1% in the final quarter of 2019, according to preliminary national accounts data released by Latvia’s Statistical Institute on 31 January.
+The economy surged 11.1% year-on-year in the second quarter of 2021, according to detailed national accounts data released on 31 August.

-Consumer prices fell 0.2% from the previous month in December, following November’s 0.3% decrease.
+Consumer prices increased 0.36% from the previous month in July, matching June's reading.